Nations compromise on coal to strike UN climate agreement

 "Coal is dead.
 Coal is being phased out,” Mountford said.
 “It’s a shame that they watered it down.’’

-Kerry and several other negotiators noted that good compromises leave everyone slightly unsatisfied.
+Kerry and several other negotiators said that good compromises leave everyone slightly unsatisfied and that countries had more work ahead of them over the coming years.

-“Not everyone in public life...gets to make choices about life and death.
-Not everyone gets to make choices that actually affect an entire planet.
-We here are privileged today to do exactly that,” he said.

-Before the coal change, small island nations that are vulnerable to catastrophic effects of climate change and had pushed for bolder actions in Glasgow said they were satisfied with the spirit of compromise, if not the outcome of the talks.
+“Paris built the arena and Glasgow starts the race," the veteran U.S. diplomat said.
+"And tonight the starting gun was fired.”

+“I think our biggest success is to finalize the rulebook," Zhao told the Associated Press.
+“Now we can start implementing it and delivering it on our achieved consensus.”

-“Maldives accepts the incremental progress made in Glasgow," Aminath Shauna, the island nation's minister for environment, climate change and technology said.
-“I’d like to note that this progress is not in line with the urgency and scale with the problem at hand.’’
+Among those highlighting the cost of failure was Aminath Shauna, the Maldives' minister for environment, climate change and technology.

-Shauna pointed out that that to stay within warming limit that nations agreed to six years ago in Paris, the world must cut carbon dioxide emissions essentially in half in 98 months.
-The developing word needs the rich world to step up she said.
+Shauna pointed out that to stay within the warming limit nations agreed in Paris, the world must cut carbon dioxide emissions essentially in half in 98 months — a formidable task.

-"The difference between 1.5 and 2 degrees is a death sentence for us," Shauna said.
-“We didn’t cause the climate crisis.
-No matter what we do, it won’t reverse this.”
+"The difference between 1.5 and 2 degrees is a death sentence for us," she said.

-Next year's talks are scheduled to take place in the Egyptian Red Sea resort of Sharm el-Sheikh.
-Dubai will host the meeting in 2023.
+Yassmin Fouad Abdelaziz, Egypt’s environment minister, said next year's talks to be held in the Red Sea resort of Sharm el-Sheikh would focus on aid and compensation for poor countries.

+As negotiators left the final session after congratulating themselves, they passed a young lone protester who sat silently with red blood-like writing on crossed arms that said: “We are watching.”

 ———